 Your generous financial support of the library addresses immediate needs, and helps us maintain our role as the center of academic study in the Davis community.
 This support allows us to quickly respond to the needs of our users — through technology, space improvements, and collection development.

 Please contact Larry Ellis, Director of Finance, if you would like to make a contribution.

-The Alice E. Chatlos Library welcomes pre-arranged donations of materials that support the instructional programs of the College.
+The Alice E. Chatlos Library welcomes pre-arranged donations of new or like-new materials that support the instructional programs of the College.
 If you would like to make a donation, please contact the librarian before delivering the items to the library.
 We will request a detailed title list as a part of this process.

 Due to the overwhelming number of material donations we are offered, we are unable to accept the following: